 Ethiopia is the largest coffee-producing nation in Africa, with three prominent regions that produce the best coffee:

 - Sidamo: It is located in the southeastern part of the country at a high altitude with optimum rainfall and ideal temperature levels.
 All of these attributes, along with the soil quality, contribute to the high quality of the beans with a full body and distinct acidity.
-The Fresh Roasted Coffee on our list comes from this region.
+The Fresh Roasted Coffee on my list comes from this region.

 - Yirgacheffe: Even though it is actually a small town situated within the Sidamo region, Yirgacheffe has its unique identity for producing one of the best and consistently amazing coffees in the world.
-The coffee from this region has a light to medium body, with a bright citrusy taste and complex aroma evident in the Volcanica coffee on our list.
+The coffee from this region has a light to medium body, with a bright citrusy taste and complex aroma evident in the Volcanica coffee on my list.

 - Harrar: It is located in the east of Ethiopia and consists of numerous small farms at a high elevation.
 The coffee produced in this region has a full body, medium acidity, and an intense, pungent fruity flavor similar to wine.